npaul007/teammate-grids/README.md

 5. **Run the App**: The app should now run on your mobile device.

 Enjoy using the app!
-If you encounter any issues or have questions, please refer to the documentation or seek assistance from the project maintainers.
+If you encounter any issues or have questions, please refer to the documentation or message me!